ymd-h/exodide/README.md

 ## 1. Overview

 > **Warning**
-> This project is still under development, and doesn't work yet.
+> This project is still under development.

 [Pyodide](https://pyodide.org/en/stable/index.html) is a WebAssembly